deeporiginbio/deeporigin-client/docs/how-to/auth.md

 # Sign into Deep Origin

+!!! tip "Configure if running locally"
+    If you're running this code on your local computer (outside of a Deep Origin Workstation), make sure to [configure](../configure.md#on-your-local-computer) it first.

 To use most of the functionality of the CLI or Python client, you must first run one of the following commands to sign into Deep Origin.

 === "CLI"